MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 ---

-That's all it took to setup your container and join the session mapped to the meeting, chat, or channel.
+That's all it took to set up your container and join the session mapped to the meeting, chat, or channel.
 Now, let's review the different types of _distributed data structures_ that you can use with the Live Share SDK.

 > [!TIP]
 > Ensure that the Teams Client SDK is initialized before calling `LiveShareHost.create()`.